Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Resume for Your First Job
+How to Write a Resume for your first job

 Name: John Doe

-Contact Information: Telephone number, email address, LinkedIn profile
+Contact Information: Contact number or email address LinkedIn profile

 Education:

-- BA in Business Administration, XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis and Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience: